paleru/What-should-we-eat/README.md

 View website hosted on render here: https://what-should-we-eat.onrender.com/

+NOTE: it is currently hosted on render's free tier, and in addition to moments of slowness the application will be paused in the case of prolonged inactivity.
+It can take up to a minute to get it started when visiting the link.

 TODO:
 - [ ] Adding images only works when running on loclhost.
 Fix.
 - [ ] Let user edit recipe steps